Civil Engineering

 If you are new to civil engineering, start broad, then choose the branch that matches the type of infrastructure you are most interested in.

-Start with the main branches
+1. Start with the main branches

-Learn the difference between structural, transportation, water resources, and geotechnical engineering before going deep into one topic.
+Learn the difference between structural, transportation, water resources, and geotechnical engineering before going deep into one technical topic.

-Learn the core mechanics
+2. Learn the core mechanics

 Build a foundation in statics, mechanics of materials, fluid mechanics, soil mechanics, hydrology, and engineering drawings.

-Use examples and calculators
+3. Use examples and calculators

 Use these resources when you want formulas, calculators, or discipline-specific learning paths beyond the main civil engineering overview.

-Engineering Equations
+Engineering equations

 Review formulas, variables, and references that support civil design and analysis across mechanics, hydraulics, structures, soils, and transportation.